neuoy/KSPTrajectories/CONTRIBUTING.md

 Some features have been suggested many times, but cannot be included for technical reasons.
 Below is a list of these features and the reasons why they will probably never make it into Trajectories.

-If you disagree with this assesment, the best way to convice me otherwise is to provide a working implementation that fits well with the rest of the mod.
+If you disagree with this assessment, the best way to convince me otherwise is to provide a working implementation that fits well with the rest of the mod.

   - Predicting the trajectory after future staging events.
 We need the DragCubeList of a vessel to correctly calculate the drag it will produce.
 Currently, we get this DragCubeList from KSP as the one that is returned for the current vessel in the now.
 There is no way to create a "vessel after staging" or retrieve the "DragCubeList after staging".
 That means that we would have to duplicate a good deal of the KSP-internal staging and DragCube code, which is just not a good idea.